Crooked Creek Retreat and Outfitters Adventures

 Join in on chasing those Razor Clams, they actually can move through the sand at around 1 inch per second.
 When you first put the shovel in they take off, so speed is needed.
 It should actually be called catching not digging.
 Here at the lodge we have shovels, clam guns, and buckets for your use.
 Plus we will give you all the instructions or maybe someone will join you.
 Razzor clams make a wonderful clam chowder, fried clams, clam cakes or whatever is your favorite.
 Bring some back and we will make you a pot of clam chowder and set it on the wood stove for your dining pleasure.

-Digging/catching requires a minus1 or lower tide.
-Check the tide table in the fishing section for exact tides but, for 2013 your best clam digging and beach combing tides are May 8th through the 16th and the 23rd to the 30th, June and July the 1st to the 9th and 19th through the 23rd, July 30th to the 5th of August, and the 17th to the 21st, the 29th to the 2nd of September.
+Digging/catching requires a -1 or lower tide.
+Check the tide table in the fishing section for exact tides but, for 2014 your best clam digging and beach combing tides are May 4th through the 10th and the 2oth to the 23rd, June and July the 1st to the 9th and 19th through the 23rd, July 30th to the 5th of August, and the 17th to the 21st, the 29th to the 2nd of September.

 Sea KayaksSea Kayaks Mako's water taxi will take you on any number of adventures out into Katchemak Bay.
 They will take you across the bay and around Gull island to meet your Sea Kayak guide and instructor for a leisurely paddle into the bay where you will see otters floating right beside you, your guide will point out other wildlife viewing opportunities and make sure you have the best trip possible.
 There are 1/2, 3/4 and full day trips.
 We recommend the 3/4 day trip as just right for those of you who do not spend much time kayaking.
 Your guide will find a nice beach to land on to stretch you legs and have lunch.